 Transformations of Soul and World

-First, by looking at the many traditions and interpretations of alchemy that transforms the world’s matter and the individual soul simultaneously.
-We’ll note hermetic traditions and Jungian interpretations and focus on the Alchemical Marriage of the Sun and Moon as emblematic of the reconciliation of the soul and the world.
-Alchemy is both psychological and spiritual process, one that works directly with the processes of nature.
+Many traditions and interpretations of alchemy illustrate the transformation of the world’s matter and the individual soul simultaneously.
+In this course, we will focus on the Alchemical Marriage of the Sun and Moon as symbolic of the reconciliation of soul and world.
+Alchemy, consisting of material and spiritual processes, works directly with and en-souls material nature.

-We then survey a universal and primordial form of the human soul’s self-expression: ritual.
-We’ll compare the solar motion upwards with the lunar motion that utilizes material at hand for purposes of transformation and inclusion into a world of divinity.
-We’ll touch upon ritual practice and theory multiculturally from Eastern Tantra to Western Theurgy (“god-making”) to modern neo-pagan practices that many of us do.
-What are the ritual elements in music and the arts?
+When done right, ritual integrates solar movement beyond with lunar movement that uses whatever material is at hand for purposes of transformation and inclusion.
+We’ll touch upon ritual practice and theory from Eastern Tantra to Western Theurgy (“god-making”) to neo-pagan practices that some of us do.
+A question for students to ponder: What are the ritual elements in music and the arts?

-And finally we look at magic and the magical practices of astrology, and showing connections and distinctions between sympathetic and ceremonial magic.
+This course looks at magic and magical practices in astrology, showing connections and distinctions between sympathetic and ceremonial magic.
 The Renaissance gave us an oasis in time when magic and astrology and philosophy fused to create the strongest expressions of soul within the Western tradition.
-In particular we’ll look at Marsilio Ficino’s juxtaposition of traditional astrology and sympathetic magic to encourage his students to live in greater concord with the heavens.
-We’ll also survey Ficino’s rendering of the role of music and dance in the cultivation of soul.
+In particular we’ll look at how this tradition was used to enhance life in concord with the heavens.
+We’ll also note the role of music and dance, mediated by astrology, for the cultivation of soul.

 The Included (not Occluded) Soul

 How does our being in human community – societal, cultural, political, and global – enhance or diminish soul?
 How does place enhance or diminish soul?
-And what about people?
 Does not our cultural and political life also represent a calling from the cosmos?
-Is this also how the soul can feel most alive?
-Can astrology help us understand how this applies to us personally?
+Can astrology help us understand how we apply this to ourselves?